karelzimmer/kz-scripts/README.md

 # kz-scripts

-Scripts for installing and managing Debian and Debian based system like Ubuntu.
+Scripts for installing Debian and Debian based system like Ubuntu.

 Part of Debian package *kz*, named after its creator Karel Zimmer.